ahdeah/engineering-practicum-term-02-final-project-guide/react-router-bootstrap-guide.md

 ## 📌 Introduction

 When building modern web applications with React, you'll often use multiple libraries that work together to create a complete user experience.
-This guide explains how React, React Router, and React Bootstrap work together in your Detroit Air Quality Analyzer project.
+This guide explains how React, React Router, and React Bootstrap work together.

 ## 📌 What is a Single Page Application (SPA)?